We’ll send you all the materials you'll need for exam day either in a general stationery despatch or a confidential question paper despatch.

 If you have any issues, please contact us.

 Information about answer booklets is provided on the front cover of relevant question papers.

-In most cases, a generic answer booklet will be supplied.
+Where a combined question paper and answer booklet is not provided, in almost all cases, a generic answer booklet will be supplied.

 These are sent to centres separately from question papers, as part of the general exam stationery despatch.